-We believe that followers of Jesus Christ who are governed by the authority of the Bible are ethically obligated to preserve, promote, and defend the sanctity of human life.
+We believe that followers of Jesus Christ who are governed by the Bible are ethically obligated to preserve, promote, and defend the sanctity of life.

-We believe that when dealing with areas of uncertainty and ethical dilemmas we should take the safest possible course and promote life.
-Jesus teaches this principle of carefulness in the Sermon on the Mount when He instructs His followers not only to avoid killing, but to cease from any activity or passion that increases one’s proclivity toward murder (Matt.
-5:21-22).
+We believe that when dealing with the areas of uncertainty and ethical dilemmas we should take the safest possible course to promote and protect life, including that of those yet unborn.
+Jesus teaches this principle of carefulness in the Sermon on the Mount when He instructs His followers not only to avoid killing, but to cease from any activity or passion that increases one’s proclivity toward murder (Matt 5.21-22).

 We believe that the Bible consistently depicts fetal life as both personal and human.
-And we believe that our thinking about issues related to contraception, the harvesting of embryonic stem cells, and aborticides should be governed accordingly.
+As a University we believe that our thinking about issues related to contraception, the harvesting of embryonic stem cells, and aborticides should be governed accordingly.

 1 Quoting the ESV for clarity.
 The KJV reads, “For thou hast possessed my reins: thou hast covered me in my mother’s womb. …My substance was not hid from thee, when I was made in secret, and curiously wrought in the lowest parts of the earth.
 Thine eyes did see my substance, yet being imperfect; and in thy book all my members were written, which in continuance were fashioned, when as yet there was none of them.”